Research Interests: Software engineerin, software reuse and component technology

 Office Phone: 86-10-6275 1794-15

-Zhao, Junfeng is an associate professor in the Software Institute, School of Electronics Engineering and Computer Science, Peking University.
+Zhao, Junfeng is an researcher in the Software Institute, School of Electronics Engineering and Computer Science, Peking University.
 She obtained her B.Sc. from Xi'an Polytechnic University in 1996, M.S. from Xi'an Jiaotong University in 1999 and Ph.D. from Peking University in 2015 respectively.
 Her research interests include Big Data Analysis, Software Engineering and Knowledge Engineering，Software Reuse and Component Technology.

 Dr. Zhao has published more than 40 research papers, and most of them are published in High rank conferences, such as AAAI, ICSR, and ICDM.
 She has presided 6 national technical research projects including NSFC, 863 project, etc. She also took in charge of 4 Provincial and ministerial level projects.
 She was awarded Second prize of national science and technology progress award (Rank Fifth) in 2006 and Second prize of Beijing science and technology progress award (Rank Fifth).
 She is the Secretary General of “Big Data Techniques Standardization Group” and “SOA Key Techniques and Middleware Standardization Working Group” of China national information Technology Standardization.
 She has attended 5 International standards work and was awarded advanced individuals in standardization work of in 2014.